 Acupuncture can be used to successfully treat musculoskeletal, neurologic, pulmonary, gastrointestinal, reproductive, and dermatologic systems.
 Acupuncture can help reduce the need for long term pain medications and works very well in conjunction with your regular veterinary care.
 In small animals the most common conditions treated with acupuncture include musculoskeletal pain, traumatic nerve injuries, intervertebral disk disease, degenerative myelopathy, post-op surgical pain, sciatic pain, cranial cruciate injury, kidney disease and many other conditions.

-Dr. Yates completed her acupuncture training with the International Veterinary Acupuncture Society.
-She is always open and willing to discuss when acupuncture may be a useful modality to add to your animal’s treatment plan.
+Dr. Yates is always open and willing to discuss when acupuncture may be a useful modality to add to your animal’s treatment plan.

 Acupuncture is widely accepted and enjoyed by most dogs.
 It is very compatible with traditional veterinary care and often enhances your treatment plan to get the best possible results for your pets.